jkroepke/access-log-exporter/docs/Configuration.md

 - Order replacements from most specific to most general
 - Always include a catch-all pattern (`.*`) as the last replacement
 - Use replacements to reduce label cardinality (group similar values)
-- Test regex patterns to ensure they match expected log values
+- Test regular expression patterns to ensure they match expected log values
-- Consider the performance impact of complex regex patterns on high-traffic logs
+- Consider the performance impact of complex regular expression patterns on high-traffic logs
 - **Remember RE2 limitations** - use ordering instead of negative lookahead/lookbehind

 </details>